Definition of Character Development

 Encourage pupils to understand, value and demonstrate the positive behaviour traits that would make them well-rounded, grounded citizens;

-Support the development of the skills required to function in and contribute to society and to help pupils to better understand themselves.
+We support the development of the skills required to function in and contribute to society and to help pupils to better understand themselves.

 Enabling the development of essential character attributes among young people must be at the core of the education system.
-It is our job to raise the expectations of the children in our schools to ensure that the children believe in themselves and achieve what they are capable of.
-The true test of social fairness is the distribution of opportunities, and its goal is improving social mobility.
-Contour Education Services can help your school and its children achieve greatness.
+It is our job to raise the expectations of the children in schools to ensure that the children believe in themselves and achieve what they are capable of.

 What is Character Development?